 What Is Shadow AI?

 Shadow AI is the use of artificial intelligence tools by employees without formal IT approval, security review, or governance oversight.
-It's the AI equivalent of Shadow IT — but with a critical difference: AI tools don't just process data, they learn from it.
+It's the AI equivalent of shadow IT, but with a critical difference: AI tools don't just process data, they learn from it.

 When an engineer pastes a proprietary turbine fault code into ChatGPT, that data enters a system they don't control.
-When a trader asks an AI to "analyze this P&L spreadsheet," sensitive financial data leaves the corporate perimeter.
+When a trader asks AI to "analyze this P&L spreadsheet," sensitive financial data leaves the corporate perimeter.
 When someone uploads SCADA screenshots to an image-recognition tool to identify anomalies, operational technology data is now in the hands of a third party.

 In most industries, this is a data privacy concern.
-In the power sector, it's a potential NERC CIP violation, a market manipulation risk, and a grid security issue — all at once.
+In the power sector, it's a potential NERC CIP violation, a market manipulation risk, and a grid security issue all at once.

 Why Shadow AI Is Accelerating in Energy